Massimo Altomare: Participation with Norwegian bands: Disiplin, Slavia, Dead to This World

-Other bands: Janvs, Opera IX, Hate Profile, Glorior Belli, Hiems, Warnipples, Concilium Antichristi
+Other bands and session work

 In March, 2008, m:A Fog joined the ranks of the Italian band Janvs and in May, 2008, he recorded their album Vega. m:A Fog always considered Janvs as a full-time commitment and after a long hiatus, Janvs emerged back in 2012 appearing in a tribute to the Norwegian band Enslaved with the cover of "793 (The Battle of Lindisfarne)" taken from the album Eld.
 In the same cover, the Enslaved founder and guitarist Ivar Bjørnson participated with a guitar track.
 Janvs also announced the release of a new album, with m:A Fog at drums, for 2014.
 This new album will be released by Avantgarde Music.

 m:A Fog recorded in 2007 the second album of the French band Glorior Belli, entitled "Manifesting the Raging Beast" and released in the same year by the Americal Label Southern Lord.
 He also appeared in the second album of the Italian band Hate Profile, he appeared on two tracks of the 2009 album Worship or Die by the Italian band Hiems, on the tracks "Scum Destroyer" and the Gun/Judas Priest cover "Race with the Devil".

 m:A Fog also participated in a hard rock band called Warnipples, that features members of Highlord and White Skull.
 He recorded two demos and the album "Hangover Tunes", released in 2011.
 The band appears to be disbanded nowadays.

 In 2008, m:A Fog formed Concilium Antichristi with Dk.
 Deviant from the French band Arkhon Infaustus.
 Although a Myspace profile was launched, with demo tracks, the band never released any further material.

 In late October 2014, m:A Fog joined Opera IX.
+He has left the band in 2020.

 In the summer of 2016, m:A Fog re-recorded the drum tracks of Swedish band Azelisassath's "Total Desecration of existence" album, released in 2017 by the label Avantgarde Music.

+In 2021, the Norwegian Black Metal band Taake released the compilation “Avvik”, in which m:A Fog is credited on drums in the Darkthrone cover “Ravnajuv”.
+The same track appears in the split “Jaertegn” with the Norwegian band Deathcult and released by Edged Circle Productions.